-Between 2006 and 2010, the financial services sector grew at an average annual rate of 16.7%, which was higher than the average annual growth rate for the entire Dominican economy, due to growth in the granting of credit resulting from excess liquidity and an increased focus on consumer credit.
+In 2005 the financial services sector contracted by 0.7%, mainly as a result of the Republic's banking crisis in 2003.
+However, between 2006 and 2009, the sector grew at an average annual rate of 17.8%, which was higher than the average annual growth rate for the entire Dominican economy, due to growth in the granting of credit because of excess liquidity and an increased focus on consumer credit.